 - a list of all potential or known federally listed species at risk that may be affected by the project, using existing data and literature as well as surveys to provide current field data; - a list of all federal species designated by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) for listing on Schedule 1 of the Species at Risk Act.
-This will include those species in the risk categories of extirpated, endangered, threatened and of special concern10; - any published studies that describe the regional importance, abundance and distribution of species at risk including management plans, recovery strategies or plans.
-The existing data must be supplemented by surveys, if required; and
+This will include those species in the risk categories of extirpated, endangered, threatened and of special concern9; - any published studies that describe the regional importance, abundance and distribution of species at risk including management plans, recovery strategies and/or action plans.
+The existing data must be supplemented by surveys, if required; and - residences, seasonal movements, movement corridors, habitat requirements, key habitat areas, identified and proposed critical habitat and/or recovery habitat (where applicable) and general life history of species at risk that may occur in the project area, or be affected by the project.